Right-wing populism: United States

 In the United States right-wing populism is frequently aligned with evangelical Christianity, segregationism, nationalism, nativism anti-intellectualism and antisemitism.
 The Republican Party, particularly supporters of Donald Trump, includes right-wing populist factions.

 Moore (1996) argues that "populist opposition to the growing power of political, economic, and cultural elites" helped shape "conservative and right-wing movements" since the 1920s.
 Historical right-wing populist figures in both major parties in the United States have included Thomas E. Watson, Strom Thurmond, (Note: Thurmond was a segregationist from South Carolina and began as member of the Democratic Party, but in 1964 switched to becoming a member of the Republican Party until his death in 2003.)
-Joseph McCarthy, Barry Goldwater, George Wallace and Pat Buchanan.
+Joseph McCarthy, George Wallace and Pat Buchanan.

-Several of the prominent members of the Populist Party of the 1890s and 1900s, while economically liberal, supported social aspects of right-wing populism.
+Several of the prominent members of the Populist Party of the 1890s and 1900s, while economically progressive, supported social aspects of right-wing populism.
 Watson, the vice-presidential nominee of the Populist Party in 1896 and presidential nominee in 1900, eventually embraced white supremacy and antisemitism.
 William Jennings Bryan, the 1896 Populist presidential nominee, was socially and theologically conservative, supporting creationism, Prohibition and other aspects of Christian fundamentalism.
 Bradley J. Longfield posits Bryan was a "theologically conservative Social Gospeler".
 An article by National Public Radio's Ron Elving likens the populism of Bryan to the later right-wing populism of Trump.

 In 2010 Rasmussen and Schoen characterised the Tea Party movement as "a right-wing anti-systemic populist movement".
 They added, "Today our country [the United States] is in the midst of a...new populist revolt that has emerged overwhelmingly from the right – manifesting itself as the Tea Party movement."
 In 2010 David Barstow wrote in The New York Times, "The Tea Party movement has become a platform for conservative populist discontent."
 Some political figures closely associated with the Tea Party, such as the US senator Ted Cruz and the former US representative Ron Paul, have been described as appealing to right-wing populism.
 In the US House of Representatives the Freedom Caucus, associated with the Tea Party movement, has been described as right-wing populist.

 Donald Trump's presidential campaigns in 2016, 2020, and 2024, noted for their anti-establishment, anti-immigration and protectionist rhetoric, have been characterised as right-wing populist.
 The ideology of Trump's former Chief Strategist Steve Bannon has also been described as such.
 Trump's policies and rhetoric have been frequently described as right-wing populist by academics and political commentators.